Usage

 The original exception reveals that the datasets have identical variable names, which is why they cannot be merged to a single xarray.

-The datasets can be merged after manually changing theit variable names using xarray.
+The datasets can be merged after manually changing their variable names using xarray.

 Caching and Storage of CliMetLab datasets